 9. Try a suppository

-Common types include glycerin or bisacodyl suppositories, which you can find at your local pharmacy.
+Common types include glycerin or bisacodyl suppositories.

 10. Get in a squat position to poop

 Bring a small footstool into your bathroom the next time you need to poop.
-Placing your feet on a stool in front of the toilet while you poop — so your body is essentially in a squatting position instead of in a seated position — can help you pass stool without straining.
+Placing your feet on a stool in front of the toilet while you poop — so your body is essentially in a squatting position instead of a seated one — can help you pass stool without straining.

 11. Get some exercise